felabel/Js-data-structures/Stacks/README.md

 1. When you have to trace back your steps - e.g browser history tracking
 2. Undo operations whn typing
 3. Expression conversions
-4. Call stack used n=in javascript runtime
+4. Call stack used in javascript runtime